yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `415`**

-**Explanation:** This error occurs when the current request specifies a `Content-Type` that is not supported by corresponding HTTP Operation.
+**Explanation:** This error occurs when the current request specifies a `Content-Type` that isn't supported by corresponding HTTP Operation.
 In the case there is no request body or `Content-Length` is 0, the `Content-Type` header is ignored.

 ## Unknown error

-In case you get an `UNKNOWN` error, it likely means we **screwed it up** and we haven't handled this particular edge case.
-If you encounter one of these, opening an [issue](https://github.com/stoplightio/prism/issues/new?labels=bug&template=bug_report.md) might be a good idea.
+In case you get an `UNKNOWN` error, it likely means this particular edge case isn't handled.
+If you encounter one of these, open an [issue](https://github.com/stoplightio/prism/issues/new?labels=bug&template=bug_report.md).